taw10/crystfel/doc/articles/online.rst

 To tell indexamajig to receive data via ASAP::O, use ``--asapo-endpoint``.
-You must additionally specify ``--asapo-token`` (giving the ASAP::O authentication token), ``--asapo-beamtime`` and ``--asapo-source`` (specifying the ASAP::O beamtime ID and data source, respectively).
+You must additionally specify ``--asapo-token`` (giving the ASAP::O authentication token), ``--asapo-beamtime`` and ``--asapo-source`` (specifying the ASAP::O beamtime ID and data source, respectively), and ``--asapo-group`` with the ASAP::O consumer group ID.

-You can optionally specify the ASAP::O consumer group ID using ``--asapo-group``.
-If you don't do this, a random group ID will be generated and used.
 If you run multiple copies of ``indexamajig`` on the same data stream, you should make sure that they all use the same consumer group ID.

 Tip: Since the ASAP::O token is a long text string, put it in a separate file and use ``cat`` in backticks, as follows::